maubuz/2W6-Notes/docs/wk12/javascript_quirks.md

 JavaScript can seem a little weird at first, **unless you learn some of the things under the hood**.

-Here we'll learn enough to not get caugh off guarsd by JS.
+Here we'll learn enough to not get caught off guard by JS.

 <br>